 CCBHC is a model of care and a way of providing quality, accessible treatment to consumers using data and evidence-based practices.
 In 2018, CMHA-CEI was awarded a two-year federal grant to expand services for individuals with a diagnosis of Serious Mental Illness, Serious Emotional Disturbance, Substance Use Disorder, or Co-Occurring Disorders and are uninsured, underinsured, or have commercial insurance.
 CMHA-CEI was additionally awarded a two-year expansion CCBHC grant through April 2022.
-In April 2022, CMHA-CEI was also awarded full certification of a Certified Community Behavioral Health Clinic through Michigan Department of Health and Human Services.
+In April 2022, CMHA-CEI was also awarded full certification of its Certified Community Behavioral Health Clinic through the Michigan Department of Health and Human Services.
 The certification is valid for two years.
+There are several quality measures for CCBHC consumers that are tracked and reported to the state.